JYWanng/LBCCN/README.md

 ## 🔧 Errata

-We have identified and corrected the following inaccuracies in the original documentation:
+We have identified and corrected the following inaccuracies in the original paper:

 1. **Speaker Direction**:
    The actual speaker direction used in the binaural speech enhancement experiments is **55 degrees**, not 45 degrees as previously mentioned.